-Warsaw Lutheran parish, the largest in Poland, left the Sielec Union and established its own independent Lutheran consistory.40 At the general synod at Wengrow in 1782 attempts were made to reconcile these groups, but the Lutherans were determined to be independent.
+When the rights and privileges of the Lutherans and Reformed were restored in Poland-Lithuania in 1768 and 1775, the churches were now able to create consistories.
+The churches were apprehensive that they might again loose their rights and considered that the creation of a political union between the churches might strengthen their position.
+In 1776 Lutherans in Major Poland proposed such a union with the Reformed and a document of union was signed in Lissa (Leszno).
+In Minor Poland and Mazovia a union between the Lutherans and Reformed was established at Sielec in 1777.
+This union went beyond strictly political considerations.
+At the general synod in Wengrów in 1780 a church law was agreed which would govern both the Lutheran and Reformed Churches in Poland in Lithuania.
+However, the churches were left free to either accept or reject any of the specific provisions of this law which they deemed inappropriate.
+The Lithuanian Lutherans were not represented at this general synod and many of them refused to accept the church law at all.
+The Lutheran congregations in Vilnius, Kaunas and Słuck had already established their own consistory in Vilnius.
+In 1781 some of the remaining Lithuanian Lutheran congregations joined in a political union with the Reformed in the Kėdainiai Union.
+They established a united consistory with representatives of both confessional groups.
+In 1782 the Warsaw Lutheran parish, the largest in Poland, left the Sielec Union and established its own independent Lutheran consistory.
+At a general synod at Wengrów attempts were made to reconcile these groups, but the Lutherans were determined to be independent.
 The Reformed walked out of the meeting and the Lutherans who remained passed a new recension of the church law.
-This recension, published in 1783, was supposed to govern both confessional groups in both countries.4 However, the Lithuanian Lutherans would accept it only in part because they stated that it was not relevant to their circumstances.
-The 1782 general synod resolved that the Lithuanian Lutherans should make use of whatever in the church law was relevant to them and ignore the rest of it.4- According to the Church Laws of 1780 and 1783 both Lutherans and Reformed congregations could continue to worship according to their own liturgical traditions.
-Before the 1782 general synod, however, the majority of the Lithuanian Lutheran congregations had associated themselves with the Vilnius consistory.49 At the synod in Birzai in 1783 the Lithuanian Lutherans established themselves as a separate body independent of the Poles and adapted the 1783 church order to their situation.
-At the same time the synod established a commission to examine a Polish proposal that the Lithuanian Lutheran Church should agree to use the Saxonian Agenda already adopted in Poland.
-4 Nowhere is it stated which particular Saxon Agenda was preferred.
-In Poland the Warsaw congregation is known to have used the Agenda of Saxe-Coburg 1747.
-Although the Lithuanians agreed to study the Polish proposal, the liturgical unification of the two churches did not take place.

-The liturgical needs of the Latvian speaking congregations in Lithuania were met by Pastor Conrad Schulz whose Latvian language Agenda was published in 1795.
-His divine service was pietistic in character but appropriate ceremonies were included.46
+This recension, published in 1783, was supposed to govern both confessional groups in both countries.
+However, the Lithuanian Lutherans would accept it only in part because they stated that it was not relevant to their circumstances.
+The 1782 general synod resolved that the Lithuanian Lutherans should make use of whatever in the church law was relevant to them and ignore the rest of it.
+According to the Church Laws of 1780 and 1783 both Lutherans and Reformed congregations could continue to worship according to their own liturgical traditions.
+Before the 1782 general synod, however, the majority of the Lithuanian Lutheran congregations had abandoned the Kėdainiai Union and associated themselves with the Vilnius consistory.
+At the synod in Biržai in 1783 the Lithuanian Lutherans established themselves as a separate body independent of the Poles and adopted the 1783 church order to their situation.
+At the same time the synod established a commission to examine a Polish proposal that the Lithuanian Lutheran church should agree to use the Saxonian agenda already adopted in Poland.
+Nowhere is it stated which particular Saxon agenda was preferred.
+In Poland the Warsaw congregation is known to have used the agenda of Saxe-Coburg 1747.
+The liturgical needs of the Latvian speaking congregations in Lithuania were met by Pastor Conrad Schulz whose Latvian language agenda was published in 1795.
+His Divine Service was Pietist in character but appropriate ceremonies were included.